A Day in the Life with Your Intern

 4:30 PM — Weekly report

 Every Friday, you send stakeholders a status update.
 You used to spend 45 minutes compiling it.
-Now Intern does it.
+Now they do.

-It pulls data from your CRM, checks completed tasks in Linear, summarizes key client interactions from the week, and assembles a polished report.
+They pull data from your CRM, check completed tasks in Linear, summarize key client interactions from the week, and assemble a polished report.
 You review it in 5 minutes, make one edit, and send.

 6:00 PM — End of day

 You close your laptop.
-Intern keeps working — not because it's grinding 24/7 on busywork, but because it queues up everything you'll need tomorrow morning.
+They keep working — not because they're grinding 24/7 on busywork, but because they queue up everything you'll need tomorrow morning.
 When you sit down again, the cycle repeats.

 The math

 Before Intern: 3+ hours daily on follow-ups, meeting prep, research, and admin.
-After Intern: 30 minutes reviewing and approving what Intern already did.
+After Intern: 30 minutes reviewing and approving what they already did.